Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Preliminaries

 By making use of a version of Lagrange's inversion theorem, Kargin was able to establish the following bound on the cumulants

-see Lemma 5 and Lemma 6 in \cite{Kargin2007a} for the details.
-One crucial benefit of the $R$- and $K$-transform is the fact that both linearise the free additive convolution in the following sense: Letting $\nu_1$ and $\nu_2$ denote two compactly supported probability measures on $\mathbb{R},$ we have
+see \cite[Lemma 5, Lemma 6]{Kargin2007a} for the details.
+A crucial benefit of the $R$- and $K$-transform is the fact that both linearize the free additive convolution in the following sense: Letting $\nu_1$ and $\nu_2$ denote two compactly supported probability measures on $\mathbb{R},$ we have

-on the common domain of all transforms.
-Since cumulants and moments uniquely determine compactly supported probability measures, it is possible to define the free additive convolution of such measures by these linearisation identities.
-Hence, the free additive convolution can be characterised not only as the distribution of a sum of free (bounded) random variables, but also as a binary operation on the space of all compactly supported probability measures.
+on the intersection of the corresponding domains.
+Since cumulants and moments uniquely determine compactly supported probability measures, it is possible to define the free additive convolution of such measures by these linearization identities.
+Hence, the free additive convolution can be characterized not only as the distribution of a sum of free (bounded) random variables, but also as a binary operation on the space of all compactly supported probability measures.
 This change of perspective was extended to probability measures with finite variance by Maassen \cite{Maassen1992} and to arbitrary probability measures on the real line by Belinschi and Bercovici \cite{Belinschi2007} and Chistyakov and Götze \cite{Chistyakov2011} by complex analytic methods.
 In the case of arbitrary probability measures, one introduces a new transform, the reciprocal Cauchy transform, which is given by

-Now, the free additive convolution of arbitrary probability measures on $\mathbb{R}$ can be defined solely by the use of the corresponding reciprocal Cauchy transforms.
-In the next theorem we formulate some results established in \cite{Chistyakov2011}; see Theorem 2.1 and Corollary 2.2 in \cite{Chistyakov2011}.
+Now, the free additive convolution of arbitrary probability measures on $\mathbb{R}$ can be defined solely by the use of the corresponding reciprocal Cauchy transforms as shown in the next theorem.
+We refer to \cite[Theorem 2.1, Corollary 2.2]{Chistyakov2011} for a proof.

 \begin{theorem} Let $\nu_1, \dots, \nu_n$ be probability measures on $\mathbb{R}$.
 There exist unique holomorphic functions $Z_1, \dots, Z_n: \mathbb{C}^+ \rightarrow \mathbb{C}^+$ such that for any $z \in \mathbb{C}^+$ the equations